openafsfoundation/openafsfoundation.org/help/wishlist/index.md

 nav: [help,wishlist]
 ---

-## Our Known Volunteer Opportunities ##
+## Foundation Wish-List ##

-In this list, you find roles/tasks shown and described for which we are seeking one or several volunteers.
+In this list, we show known volunteer opportunities.
+You find roles/tasks displayed and described for which we are seeking one or several volunteers.
 If you are interested in claiming, or applying for, one such role/task, please contact the secretary at secretary@openafsfoundation.org.
 Thank you.

 ### OpenAFS Foundation Secretary ###